-We draw attention to Note 2(a) in the financial statements which states that these financial statements are separate financial statements of the Establishment.
+We draw attention to Note 2(a) in the financial statements which states that these financial statements are separate financial statements of the Establishment prepared for the purpose of reporting to management only.
 The consolidated financial statements of the Establishment and its subsidiary, which are required to be presented in accordance with International Financial Reporting Standards IFRS 10: Consolidated Financial Statements, are presented separately.
 Our opinion is not modified in respect of this matter.